zbcoding/CVR-Nameplates-Mod/README.md

 # ChilloutVR Nameplates Mod
-Nameplates with rounded corners and similar colors.
+Nameplates with rounded corners and similar (blue or green) colors.
+Nameplates glow and mic icon changes if player is speaking.
+Friends have an icon on their nameplates.

 ## Preview:
 ##### Default Player, Mic Off